It Will Rain: Music video

-The song's accompanying music video was directed by Phil Pinto and Bruno Mars.
+The song's accompanying music video was directed by Phil Pinto and Mars.
 It was set to premiere on the night of October 26, 2011 exclusively on MTV, followed by a "special live-stream event" on MTV.com.
 However, two days before its suppose release, Mars announced, via Twitter, the music video had been delayed for some weeks, "Hey guys, I'm still working on the 'It Will Rain' video.
 The MTV premiere will happen in a couple weeks."
-It premiered on November 9, 2011 exclusively on MTV.
+It premiered on November 9, 2011 on MTV.
 Filming for the video took place in London, England, United Kingdom and features Mozambican and Portuguese model Vanessa Martins.

-In the video Mars reminisces about the moments spent between him and his "brunette vixen" girlfriend in an "sparsely" decorated apartment.
-Throughout the video, the singer expresses his emptiness and devastation recurring to solo shots in which he stands "around looking sullen" and by using "faded lighting" in order to convey such sentiments.
+In the video Mars reminisces about the moments spent between him and his girlfriend in an "sparsely" decorated apartment.
+The singer expresses his emptiness and devastation recurring to solo shots in which he stands "around looking sullen" and by using "faded lighting" in order to convey such sentiments.
 Flashes of the two of them kissing, snuggling and pouring out romance are shown, as the singer apparently misses their relationship.
 After the opening sequence, Mars holds a private screening of "Breaking Dawn" to please her, the couple kiss in front of a cinema projector lights, while romantic scenes from the Breaking Dawn: Part 1, including the honeymoon and the one where Edward, played by Robert Pattinson, sweeps Bella, portrayed by Kristen Stewart, "off her feet and into their new home", are projected on the wall.
 As the video continues, the couple begins to fight, leading to more "heated arguments and lonely nights".
 At this point, Mars, possibly, writes a song to persuade her to stay with him.
 Nevertheless, MTV's, Jocelyn Vena stated "we see that the song Bruno wrote while his lady was asleep turned out to be romantic enough to win her back."
 In the final shot the singer is alone as rain pours down and hits the window behind him.